Elizabeth Warren warns that Trump may trigger economic meltdown

 Warren lawn signs read, "She's got a plan," and now, she says she has one to prevent her forecast of economic calamity from coming to pass.
 In the plan she released Monday, she says that as president, she would never breach the debt ceiling.

 "Trade-war-by-tweet" with China would also not be a part of Warren's foreign policy, she wrote, with an oft-used jab at President Trump.
-She also promises to monitor and reduce leveraged corporate spending.
+She also promised to monitor and reduce leveraged corporate spending.

 It illustrates the extent to which nearly every proposal or claim the Warren campaign makes is intertwined.
 But some may question why she didn't fully explain what she's portraying as a ticking time bomb before offering so many of its solutions.